-If topical cryotherapy is performed, your physician will apply liquid nitrogen to the area with a cotton swab or spray device.
+If the doctor performs topical cryotherapy, they will apply liquid nitrogen to the area with a cotton swab or spray device.

-For tumors deep inside the body that can be approached through the skin, your physician will perform a percutaneous procedure and insert thin, needle-size applicators or cryoprobes.
+For tumors deep inside the body that can be approached through the skin, your doctor will perform a percutaneous procedure and insert thin, needle-size applicators or cryoprobes.

 A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm to administer a sedative.
 This procedure may use moderate sedation.
 It does not require a breathing tube.
 However, some patients may require general anesthesia.

-Using imaging guidance, the physician will insert one or more applicators or cryoprobes through the skin to the site of the diseased tissue.
-Once the applicators or cryoprobe(s) are in place, the liquid nitrogen or argon gas is delivered.
-Aside from the cryoprobe(s), nothing else enters the body.
-An "ice ball" is created by a rapid decrease in the temperature at the tip of the probe.
+Using imaging guidance, the doctor will insert one or more applicators or cryoprobes through the skin to the site of the diseased tissue.
+Once in place, the devices will deliver the liquid nitrogen or argon gas.
+Aside from the devices, nothing else enters the body.
+The device creates an “ice ball” by rapidly decreasing the temperature at its tip.
 This causes all water in the area around the tip of the probe to freeze.
-Imaging is used to guide the placement of the applicators, and monitor the freezing process.
-The "ice ball" can be visualized using ultrasound, CT or MRI.
+Imaging guides placement of the devices and monitors the freezing process.
+The doctor can visualize the “ice ball” using ultrasound, CT, or MRI.

-Some tumors require multiple applicators to freeze completely.
-For prostate cancer, six to eight applicators are inserted through the perineum (the tissue between the rectum and the scrotum and penis) using ultrasound guidance.
+Some tumors require multiple devices to freeze completely.
+For prostate cancer, the doctor will insert six to eight applicators through the perineum (the tissue between the rectum and the scrotum and penis) using ultrasound guidance.

-At the end of the procedure, the applicator(s) are removed and pressure will be applied to stop any bleeding.
-The opening in the skin is covered with a bandage.
+At the end of the procedure, the doctor will remove the devices and apply pressure to stop any bleeding.
+They will cover the opening in the skin with a bandage.
 Typically, no sutures are needed.

-The entire procedure is usually completed within one to three hours.
+The entire procedure usually takes one to three hours.

 What will I experience during and after the procedure?